TimvanScherpenzeel/spars/README.md

 ### Polyfills

-Contains a fullscreen and pointerlock polyfill that can be used without having to worry about vendor prefixes.
+Contains a `fullscreen` and `pointerlock` polyfill that can be used without having to worry about vendor prefixes.

 ### Scrolling

-Contains utility functions for smooth scrolling to certain positions on the page and scrolling to top on page unload.
+Contains some utility functions for smooth scrolling to certain positions on the page and scrolling to top on page unload.

 ### Settings